Performance Benchmarks (JOLT vs ISL vs MVEL vs Python)

 Python (GraalVM) performance characteristics:

-• ⚠️ Only viable if context is reused thousands of times
+• ⚠️ Only viable if a long-lived context is reused heavily

-• ⚠️ GraalVM polyglot overhead makes Python unsuitable for this use case
+• ⚠️ GraalVM polyglot overhead dominates this workload

-• Even with context reuse, 17x slower than ISL for execution
+• Even with reuse, ~20× slower execution than ISL Simple here

 MVEL performance characteristics:

-• ❌ Random field ordering in output (HashMap-based)
+• Random field ordering in output (HashMap-based)—have fun with flaky tests and diffs

-• ⚠️ Only suitable if scripts are truly static and pre-compiled
+• ⚠️ Only comfortable when scripts are frozen and pre-compiled

 JOLT characteristics:

-• ❌ Very limited features (no math, dates, conditionals, functions)
+• Very limited features (no math, dates, conditionals, functions—ISL eats this for breakfast)

 5. Production Best Practice: Always Pre-Compile